johnrm174/model-railway-signalling/README.md

       network_identifier:str - The name to use for our signalling network (can be any string) node_identifier:str - The name to use for this particular node on the network (can be any string) Optional Parameters:
+      broker_port:int - The network port for the broker host (default = 1883)
       broker_username:str - the username to log into the MQTT Broker (default = None) broker_password:str - the password to log into the MQTT Broker (default = None) publish_dcc_commands:bool - True to publish all DCC commands to the Broker (default = False)